datas2/.github/profile/README.md

 - Every model is a hypothesis
 - Not every problem deserves automation
 - Choosing *not* to build is also a technical decision
+- We maintain a public research board to document ongoing questions and investigations.
+It is not a roadmap or delivery schedule.

 ---